-- 21. The United States admits that the PTIN user fee is \$50, and that a third-party vendor charges \$14.25 for new applications and \$13 for renewal applications, but denies the remaining allegations of Paragraph 21. - 22.
-The United States admits that the fee includes costs associated with the development and maintenance of the IRS information technology system, as well as customersupport activity and suitability and compliance checks, but denies that those activities completely describe those included in the fee and further denies that no further breakdown of the costs or cost analysis was provided. - 23.
+- 21. The United States admits that from 2011 through 2015 the PTIN user fee was \$50, and that a third-party vendor charged \$14.25 for new applications and \$13 for renewal applications, but denies the remaining allegations of Paragraph 21. - 22.
+The United States admits that the fee includes costs associated with the development and maintenance of the IRS information technology system, as well as customer support activity and suitability and compliance checks, but denies that those activities completely describe those included in the fee and further denies that no further breakdown of the costs or cost analysis was provided. - 23.
 The United States denies the allegations of Paragraph 23. - 24.
 The United States admits the allegations of Paragraph 24. - 25.
 The United States lacks knowledge or information sufficient to form a belief as to the truth of the allegations regarding the plaintiffs' method of receipt of PTINs.
 The United States admits the remaining allegations of Paragraph 25. - 26.
 The United States admits the allegations of Paragraph 26. - 27.
 The United States admits that the D.C.
 Circuit issued its decision in Loving in 2014, but denies the remaining allegations in that the Loving opinion speaks for itself. - 28.
 The United States denies the allegations of Paragraph 28. - 29.
 The United States denies the allegations of Paragraph 29. - 30.
-Paragraph 30 consists of a description of plaintiffs' complaint to which no response is required; to the extent a response is required the United States admits that Paragraph
+The United States admits the allegations of Paragraph 30. - 31.
+The United States admits the allegations of Paragraph 31. - 32.
+The United States admits the allegations of Paragraph 32. - 33.
+The United States admits the allegations of Paragraph 33.